neileckford/GameOfLife/README.md

 # GameOfLife
 My implementation of Conway's Game of Life.
 Technical test for BBC Graduate Developer program.

-To test the program you require nodeJS installed.
+To test the program you require NodeJS installed.
 Download/clone and navigate to the directory.
-Options include
+To view the app either

 1. Enter 'serve -s build' to run the build folder.
-2. Enter 'npm install' to add the node_modules and then 'npm start'.
+2. Enter 'npm start' to test from source files.